 Thailand, Burma, and Malaysia

 Unfortunately, 2019 Kratom laws in the home countries of several popular strains forbid the use or possession of Kratom.
 It is listed as a controlled substance, and bringing it with you could see you facing charges of drug smuggling.
-While illegal, however, in Thailand possession is considered to be of the lowest level of offense, and in Malaysia, simple possession for personal use is not considered a major infraction.
+However, kratom possession (as opposed to importation) in Thailand is considered to be of the lowest level of offense, and in Malaysia, simple possession for personal use is not considered a major infraction.
 That being said, it is illegal and you have been warned.

-Kratom is illegal in South Korea and heavily policed.
+Kratom is illegal in South Korea and is heavily policed.
 Penalties are harsh and can result in imprisonment for even small amounts.
+You absolutely should not travel to South Korea while in possession of kratom!

 Legality in Canada is a gray area, mimicking its status in the US.
 While neither banned nor listed as a controlled substance at the national level, some cities and provinces may have their own laws regarding possession or use.
 The sale of Kratom for consumption, as in the US, is illegal, however, the availability of Kratom for research purposes is fairly open unless otherwise prohibited at another level.